-Chapter Technical Review, Evaluation, and Findings 2, Designated CMP Roadway Network 3, Level of Service Standards Incorporated the results of the 2014 LOS Monitoring Study of the CMP network that used a commercial speed data source.
+Chapter Technical Review, Evaluation, and Findings 2, Designated CMP Roadway Network Updated to indicate that Alameda CTC will review the criteria for inclusion of roadways to the CMP network and will apply the updated criteria to identify potential new CMP routes in conjunction with the outcome of the three countywide modal plans: the Countywide Multimodal Arterial Plan, Countywide Transit Plan, and Countywide Goods Movement Plan.
+3, Level of Service Standards Incorporated the results of the 2014 LOS Monitoring Study of the CMP network that used a commercial speed data source.
 4, Multimodal Performance Element Incorporated a streamlined and consolidated list of performance measures based on a comprehensive review of performance measures used in various Alameda CTC monitoring activities.
 Included information that the annual update to the 2014 Performance Report is complete and available on the Alameda CTC website.
 5, Travel Demand Management Element Updated to include launching of the "Commute Choices" website that inventories and provides guidance on a range of travel demand management (TDM) programs available in Alameda County to employers, employees, residents, and other agencies and organizations.
 Reported on the continued implementation of the Guaranteed Ride Home Program.
 6, Land Use Analysis Program Updated information on development of a new database of countywide land use approvals and tracking of local jurisdiction Housing Element progress.
 Starting in 2014, local jurisdictions were required to submit information on development approvals that occurred in the prior fiscal year, and Alameda CTC began developing a countywide land use approvals database.
 Jurisdictions must also provide a copy of the most recent Housing Element Annual Progress Report submitted to the State Department of Housing and Community Development.
 As part of the ongoing land use impact analyses, incorporated ways to support in-fill development by offering alternative tri-generation methodologies.
 Updated the chapter to include that projects or studies underway related to implementing complete streets policies in Central County and parking management in North County.
-Incorporated the Alameda County Priority Development Area Investment and Growth Strategy update in May 2015.
-7, Database and Travel Demand Model Included information on the updated countywide model completed in August 2014 that incorporates Plan Bay Area assumptions.
+7 Database and Iraval Growth Strategy update in May 2015.
+Demand Model that incorporates Plan Bay Area assumptions.
 8, Capital Improvement Program Updated to incorporate Alameda CTC's new Comprehensive Investment Program (CIP) that serves as Alameda CTC's CMP Capital Improvement Program.
 The CIP focuses on project/program delivery over a five-year programming window with a two-year allocation plan.
 9, Program Conformance and Monitoring Implemented the existing requirements and new requirements identified in the 2013 CMP.
 10, Deficiency Plans Updated to reflect that Alameda CTC continued following updated deficiency plan guidelines for developing areawide deficiency plans, when appropriate, and no new deficiency plans were identified as a result of the of the 2014 LOS monitoring program.